rmendels/xtractomatic/cran-comments.md

 ## Test environments
-* local OS X install, R 3.3.1
+* local OS X install, R 3.3.2
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTES on OS X

 There were 3 NOTEs: